 When someone clicks their ad, visits their website, views their video on YouTube or calls them.

 In other words, when their ad is successful.

-Ready to understand how to use Google AdWords?
+Ready to understand how to use Google Ads?

-Just like every other platform, the Google AdWords account has a specific structure that every advertiser needs to be familiar with in order to run successful campaigns online.
+Just like every other platform, the Google Ads account has a specific structure that every advertiser needs to be familiar with in order to run successful campaigns online.

 The image below shows you how an account should be structured.